hmslima/sambahsacompletegrammar/README.md

 * English is not my primary language, a revision of the translation to English is more than welcome.
 But keep in mind that the grammar still is in beta phase, so some texts may be changed.

+* Check whether there is some mistake in the grammar

 * Giving suggestions for making the grammar more didatic